-Abiodun Inaugurates Ojodu Abiodun-Denro-Ishasi-Akute Road
+Abiodun inaugurates Ojodu Abiodun-Denro-Ishasi-Akute Road

 He said: “Within the next few weeks, a maximum of three weeks, in my determination to ensure that this local government wears a new look, I will be awarding the Alagbole-Akute road.
 I will also be awarding the Akute-Ijoko-Oke-Aro road.

-“That Akute-Ijoko-Oke-Aro road goes all the way to Sango; that road is 32 kilometres.
-We started from Sango and have constructed around 15 kilometres of that road.
+“That Akute-Ijoko-Oke-Aro road goes all the way to Sango; that road is 32 kilometers.
+We started from Sango and have constructed around 15 kilometers of that road.
 However, we are now set to start from Akute and construct it towards Oke-Aro.

 “I realized that once we do that, it connects the whole loop; it connects all the Hercules, Akute-Ajuwon, Alagbole-Ajuwon.
 God will help us,” he said.